 Our Behavior Guidance Policy is designed to build a positive relationship between teachers and children, and to reinforce appropriate behavior and self-esteem for our children.
-This policy was established with core concepts derived from the NAEYC, and the requirements of Illinois regulations.

 1. Our General Approach

 Building a child's self-esteem and emotional security is paramount to a positive early childhood experience.
 Accordingly, our teachers give each child guidance that helps the child acquire a positive self-concept, self-control, and teaches acceptable behavior.
 Our behavior management methods and messages are designed to be constructive and suited to the age of the child, clear and understandable, and consistently explained (both in terms of expectations beforehand, during a behavior issue, and during any disciplinary process) and consistently enforced with discipline or other behavior modifications that are always proportionate and logically related to the behavior involved.
 In addition, our teachers are trained to provide children with appropriate: